 The trade of goods and services around the world is the lifeblood of the global economy, and is increasingly important to domestic economic growth, productivity and investment opportunities.
 For customers to consider trade to be fair and benefit from it, for component manufacturing to be effective and efficient and for effective health care and the protection of the environment, measurements taken in different parts of the world need to be accurate, equivalent to each other, and accepted by each other.
 Important decisions (economic, environmental, social and medical) are based on measurement results.

-NMISA contributes to all government key priorities and the National Development Plan (NDP) and has aligned its key programmes to the Re-imagined Industrial Strategy and the goal of the National Industrial Policy Framework to "prevent industrial decline and support the growth and diversification of South Africa's manufacturing sector".
+Recently the COVID-19 pandemic showed the important role of NMIs and the global measurement network to quickly respond to challenges of locally producing treatment or protective equipment, and to find a vaccine against the virus.
+NMISA contributes to these national priority programmes and all government key priorities and the National Development Plan (NDP) and has aligned its key programmes to the re-imagined Industrial Strategy and the goal of the National Industrial Policy Framework to "prevent industrial decline and support the growth and diversification of South Africa's manufacturing sector".